 Etymology of Halali River

-force near Jagdishpur, which was later renamed to Islamnagar, on the bank of the river.
+In the 18th century, force of Dost Mohammad Khan killed a rival Rajput force near Jagdishpur, which was later renamed to Islamnagar, on the bank of the river.
 The river was renamed to "Halali River" meaning the river of slaughter, because it appeared red with the blood of the victims.
 Another name for the river is "Banganga River".

 The Halali Reservoir is a reservoir in the Raisen district of Madhya Pradesh.
 It is built on the Halali River, and lies 40 km away from the state capital Bhopal.
 The Halali reservoir was commissioned in 1973.
 The barrage built across the Halali River irrigates about 73500 hectares of land.
 The major fish species found in the reservoir.
 Another reservoir is under construction across the Halali River.

 This article is a stub.
 You can enrich by adding more information to it.
 Send your Write Up to email@example.com